ravipanchani-tomtom/sample-ml-lifecycle/README.md

 - Train a SimpleCNN model on the Fashion MNIST dataset.
 - Display live training metrics (loss and accuracy) on a web UI.
 - Start and stop training from the web UI.
+- Save the best model checkpoints during training.
+- Resume training from the last checkpoint.
+- Allow multiple training sessions in parallel.
+- Test the model on random images from the test set and display the results.
+- Provide a summary of experiments with the best training and test accuracies.

 ## Requirements